Kwhitebear/Security_study/Bypass/Defender_disablescript.md

 The Run folder serves as a persistence mechanism to automatically run every bootup.
 Delete the value in the registry to prevent Windows Defender from running at boot time.

 <br><br>

+# Disable Windows defender menu context and other contexts

 ```
 reg delete "HKCR\*\shellex\ContextMenuHandlers\EPP" /f